resources / blog /

 It makes a difference especially once a few years pass and things naturally start to wear down or act up.

-You may ask, What about accidents?
+Now, you may ask: what about accidents?
 Yeah, that’s a completely different story.

 We all think, “Nothing’s going to happen to mine, it just sits in the kitchen.”

-Refrigerators don’t move around, but accidents still find them, and the rest is all up to the refrigerator’s fate.
+Refrigerators don’t move around, but accidents still find them, and the rest is all up to time and fate.

 But that’s where accidental protection plans really make sense.
 They start around $30–$50 a year and cover all the “real-life” fridge accidents your manufacturer or extended warranty won’t touch.